Skip to content

 ts

-t.id() // id TEXT NOT NULL PRIMARY KEY
+t.id() // id TEXT PRIMARY KEY NOT NULL

-t.id('uuid') // uuid TEXT NOT NULL PRIMARY KEY
+t.id('uuid') // uuid TEXT PRIMARY KEY NOT NULL

 t.text(name, opts?)